 sign for you?
 We focus on optimising our products You've been involved in teaching at the Danish - the construction, the use of materials and the Design School, how do you think this informs production techniques to remain as sustainable as your own practice?
 What does teaching bring to you as a designer?
-One of the great things about teaching design students is that you have to arsharper and more focused on my own products and design process.
+One of the great things about teaching design students is that you have to ar-We have mainly worked on minimising the use of gue and discuss every detail of the design, so you materials in our designs, both due to the visual really get into the essential parts of the project. and the environmental aspects.
+I am thrilled to see From there it is possible to guide the student tothat sustainability has become a significant issue wards taking the best and most logical decisions. for the whole furniture industry and that includes When that succeeds, and a great project comes not only the manufactures but also the sub-sup- out of it, you feel honoured and proud.
+For me as pliers and end customers - everyone is starting to a designer, the teaching process also helps to be sharper and more focused on my own products and design process.

 What designs have captured your imagination recently?
-I am a huge fan of the playful, twisted designs that come out studio Nendo.
+I am a huge fan of the playful, twisted designs that come out of studio Nendo.
 It is always one of the must-sees during the Milan fair.